jamesrcounts/jamesrcounts.com/_posts/2021-07-16-container-releases-to-kubernetes-with-azure-devops.md

 -   Package the helm chart templates

-We'll want to rebuild our container image if either the parrot application or parrot’s Dockerfile change.
+We'll want to rebuild our container image if either the parrot application or parrot's Dockerfile change.
 However, if the helm chart changes (without any application or Dockerfile changes), rebuilding the container image is a waste of compute cycles.
 Likewise, repackaging the helm chart when only the application has changed is a waste.